statechannels/website/server/docs/getting-started.md

 1. designate the **application logic** for the virtual channel
 1. design the **user interface** for the virtual channel

-The application logic for Counterfactual dapps are implemented by pure functions in a deployed Ethereum contract.
+The application logic for a Counterfactual dapp is described in a deployed Ethereum contract.
 Functionality handled includes answering the following questions:

 1. Whose turn is it now?
 2. What are the possible actions a user can legally execute?